mikefulb/alpacadsc/README.md

 Features
 ---------

- -Support for DSC using the "Dave Ek" serial protocol
+ - Support for DSC using the "Dave Ek" serial protocol
  - 1 star alignment/synchronization
  - Web based configuration of driver parameters